manijak/nativescript-photoviewer/README.md

 ```

 ## Changelog
+**1.5.0**
+- Photo Viewer now works inside Modal Views, typo fix for 'completionCallback'.
+Big thanks to @Eonfuzz
+- Fixed the iOS datasource to be more strong referenced & the _android ref.
+Big thanks to @miex0r
+- Known issue: [iOS]If loading high-res images via urls, the images are being loaded **before** the gallery is shown.
+So the UI might freeze.
+A workaround for this could be to use the `completionCallback` and show a spinner when opening the gallery.

 **1.4.0**
 - Moved param for index to a property: `startIndex`
 - (iOS) Added property to set completionCallback